 Garantia's solvency remained strong.
-Garantia's own funds amounted to EUR 100.9 (96.1) million and clearly exceeded the solvency capital requirement (SCR) of EUR 23.2 (19.0) million.
-The solvency ratio, or the ratio of basic own funds to the solvency capital requirement, was 435% (506) and the ratio to the minimum capital requirement was 1742% (2023).
-The increase in the solvency capital requirement resulted from a growth in the market risk related to investments.
+Garantia's own funds amounted to EUR 106.8 (100.9) million and clearly exceeded the Solvency Capital Requirement (SCR) of EUR 27.1 (23.2) million.
+The solvency ratio, or the ratio of basic own funds to the Solvency Capital Requirement, was 393.6% (435.4).
+The increase in the Solvency Capital Requirement resulted from a growth in the insurance risk and the market risk related to investments.

 Garantia's own funds are formed in full of unrestricted Tier 1 basic own funds.
 Garantia does not use the matching adjustment or the volatility adjustment in the technical provisions calculation.
-Garantia applies the standard formula for the solvency capital requirement calculation.
+Garantia applies the standard formula for the Solvency Capital Requirement calculation.
 Garantia does not apply the transition arrangements of technical provisions or market risk calculations.

-The final figure for Garantia's solvency capital requirement is still being assessed by the Financial Supervisory Authority.
-The view of the executive management is that Garantia's solvency will remain strong despite a possible increase in the solvency capital requirement for insurance risk.
+On 27 November 2017 the Financial Supervisory Authority announced that it will start procedures concerning an increase of Garantia's capital requirement (Insurance Companies Act, Chapter 25, section 4).
+The final figure for Garantia's Solvency Capital Requirement is still being assessed by the Financial Supervisory Authority.
+The view of the executive management is that Garantia's solvency will remain strong despite a possible increase in the Solvency Capital Requirement for insurance risk.

-On 1 December 2016, Standard & Poor's Credit Market Services Ltd (S&P) confirmed Garantia Insurance Company Ltd's financial strength rating as A- and changed the rating outlook to stable.
+Standard & Poor's Credit Market Services Ltd (S&P) confirmed Garantia's financial strength rating as A- with a stable rating outlook on 19 December 2017.